grnet/e-science/orka/README.md

 ### Example of creating an ~okeanos image for personal Orka server

-Assuming the administrator's Linux working environment is a bare ~okeanos Debian Base 8 without a pair of SSH keys.
+Assuming the administrator's Linux working environment is ~okeanos Debian Base 8.2 without a pair of SSH keys.
 The following steps can be executed as root or as a user with sudo privileges:

     sudo apt-get update
     sudo apt-get install -y git